jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 <div align=center><img src="imgs/4_12.png" alt="drawing" width="600"/></div>

-* Enter the tsu and thd as 0 ns and enter the trce_dly_max and trce_dly_min as -2.20 ns.
+* Enter the tsu and thd as 0 ns and enter the trce_dly_max and trce_dly_min as -2.20 ns for `led_pins`.
 Click Apply and then click Next.

 <div align=center><img src="imgs/4_13.png" alt="drawing" width="600"/></div>